FelixOnline/v2/content/articles/2015-4-24-lost-in-the-wild.md

  - comment
 ---

 If only third time lucky always worked out.
-With another long-winded, lacklustre display from the __Orange Tree__, I am starting to lose patience with Paul Miller’s tenure at this fantastic theatre.
+With another long-winded, lacklustre display from the Orange Tree, I am starting to lose patience with Paul Miller’s tenure at this fantastic theatre.

 A rare early work by the Nobel Prize winning Doris Lessing, _Each his own Wilderness _is branded a play about politics with all the passion usually reserved for sex.
 Although there are a number of interesting and lively passages, the piece is let down by an unnecessarily long runtime and a lack of coherence in deciding its theme.